Freeze your Credit

 Importance of freezing your credit

 As finance experts, we consider freezing your credit essential to protect your personal information and secure your finances.
 With identity theft and other forms of financial fraud rising, freezing your credit is more important than ever.
-If you haven’t already, take the proactive measure to safeguard your personal information and credit report.
+If you haven’t already, take proactive measures to safeguard your personal information and credit report.
 If a fraudster can open a new line of credit in your name, it can take years to repair the damage to your credit report.
 You could also be stuck with fraudulent debts, legal fees, and other avoidable charges from such a theft.

 Beyond protecting you from identity theft, a credit freeze can also help you prevent other types of financial fraud.
 Phishing scams, fake job offers, and other social engineering fraud could steal your social security number.
 By placing a freeze on your credit report, you’re protecting yourself.
 A freeze will stonewall most credit scammers, showing you’re serious about protecting your personal information and financial profile.